dse/old-timey-mono-font/README.md

 ## About

-A clean monospace typeface based on Reproducing Typewriter, a typeface from as early as 1906.
+A clean monospace typeface based on Reproducing Typewriter which was available as early as 1906.
 Reproducing Typewriter was designed for simulating typewritten letters in smaller point sizes for advertisements, catalogs, etc., where readability and/or distortion resulting from duplication were issues with faces based on actual